 The College is most grateful for donations and bequests (including of royalties), from alumni and from other supporters and organisations.
-This generosity enables the College to extend and enhance its support for students, for academics, and for its physical estate.
-Current priorities include fundraising for studentships and travel awards, student hardship, research fellowships, as well as improving elements of the current site, and increasing the stock of student accommodation close to the College site.
-Over the course of the year £1,204,420 (2019: £649,200) was raised (including documented pledges), from a total of 212 individual donors, who have supported the College at a variety of levels.
+This generosity enables the College to extend and enhance its support for students and Fellows, for the Darwin Lecture Series, and for its physical estate.
+Current priorities include fundraising for studentships and student hardship, research fellowships, as well as improving elements of the current site (for example the new lift in the Hermitage), and increasing the stock of student accommodation close to the College site.
+Over the course of the year £1,551,091 (2020: £1,204,420) was raised, including documented pledges of £42,526.
+A total of 386 (2020: 212) individual and organisational donors contributed in the year at a variety of levels.
 The College is immensely grateful to them for their support.
+In particular, the College acknowledges with immense gratitude the most generous legacy received from the late Professor D H Mellor, which has enabled studentships in philosophy to be endowed in perpetuity.

-The College spent £227,772 (2019: £239,582) on fundraising and alumni relations in the year.
+The College spent £235,174 (2020: £227,772) on fundraising and alumni relations in the year.
 These costs are incurred as the College supports a fast-growing - and global - community of alumni.
-The College's events programme has been forcibly curtailed by the pandemic, and has been (for the time being) replaced by a number of virtual "events".
-The College also invests in communicating with alumni and other supporters through the College magazine, The Darwinian, as well as making increased use of electronic and social media, and more recently, videoconferencing technology for virtual "events".
+During the year, the College's events programme has been entirely virtual, although in-person events are now returning as of September 2021.
+The College invests in communicating with alumni and other supporters through the College magazine, The Darwinian, as well as making increased use of electronic and social media.